livereload/LiveReload/README.md

 2. Run `rake prepare`.

-3. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
-Alternatively, use `rake mac:release` or a similar task (see `rake -T` for the full list).
+3. During development: Open LiveReload/LiveReload.xcodeproj with Xcode, click Run (or Build).

+    For a release build:

+    * Run `rake mac:release` to produce and zip a build
+    * Give it a bit of testing
+    * Run `rake mac:tag mac:upload` to tag a successful build and publish it on download.livereload.com

 Hacking tips